auroraeffect/jetbrains-live-templates-commentsjs/README.md

 /** export ===================================================== */
 ```

-after you edited the code, it has more defined part and easy to read.
+After you edited the code, it has a clear structure and easy to read.

-like this
+Like this

 ```javascript
 import React, {useState} from "react";